7aitsev/ansible-tuto/step-04/README.md

 host1
 ```

-and all hosts are debian-like.
+and all hosts are Debian-like.

 Note: remember you can (and in our exercise we do) use `ansible_host` to set
 the real IP of the host.
 You can also change the inventory and use a real